 Can an employee take FFCRA leave if their child’s school is open, but the employee opts out of in-person learning and selects remote learning instead?

 (UPDATED) No. The employee is not eligible for FFCRA leave because the child’s school is not “closed” due to COVID-19 related reasons – it is open for the child to attend.
 See DOL FAQ 99.

 What if the school is open, but my employee chooses the remote learning option because the employee’s child is particularly vulnerable to COVID-19 and a healthcare provider has recommended against in-person learning?

-Arguably, EFMLA is not available because the “physical location” of the child’s school is open.
-EPSL may be available, however, to care for a child who has been advised to stay home or otherwise quarantine because they are particularly vulnerable to COVID-19.
-It is not clear whether the inability to attend in-person instruction would be comparable to a quarantine recommendation.
-Further guidance from the DOL on this issue is needed.
-Even if FFCRA leave is not available in this scenario, FMLA may be available for eligible employees to care for a child “during a period of incapacity,” which includes being unable to attend school.
+(UPDATED) EFMLA is not available because the “physical location” of the child’s school is open.
+However, if, because of COVID-19, a child is under a quarantine order or has been advised by a health care provider to self-isolate or self-quarantine, an employee may be eligible to take paid leave (EPSL) to care for him or her.
+See DOL FAQ 99.
+In addition, FMLA may be available for eligible employees to care for a child “during a period of incapacity,” which includes being unable to attend school.
 Employers also should be mindful of discrimination protections that may be applicable under federal, state, or local law for disability association and/or caregiver responsibilities.